El Camino: A Breaking Bad Movie: The Countdown to El Camino

 Before the release of El Camino, the Twitter accounts of Breaking Bad and Samsung US shared a countdown.
 Titled The Countdown to El Camino, the promotion resulted from Samsung's partnership with Netflix.
 The countdown would also be available as a 62-hour livestream on Samsung televisions prior to the film's release.

 The campaign saw the return of Breaking Bad and Better Call Saul character Huell Babineaux, with Lavell Crawford reprising the role.
-Throughout the countdown, Huell appeared in several short video interludes of him sitting impatiently in a safe house, (Note: Where he supposedly resided since "To'hajiilee".) loafing around or watching the news.
-Upon the countdown's conclusion, a video showed of Huell leaving the safe house.
-The character ultimately did not appear in El Camino, but many remarked that the promotion answered a question long posed by fans of Huell's fate after Breaking Bad ended.
+Throughout the countdown, Huell appeared in several short video interludes, sitting impatiently in a safe house, (Note: Where he supposedly resided since "To'hajiilee".), loafing around or watching the news.
+Upon the countdown's conclusion, a video showed Huell leaving the safe house.
+The character ultimately did not appear in El Camino, but many remarked that the promotion answered a question long posed by fans about Huell's fate after Breaking Bad ended.

 Over 3.5 million viewers watched the livestream before the film's release.
 Chemistry, the advertising agency behind the promotion, later submitted the campaign for award consideration under the name Waiting with Huell.
 The campaign earned Bronze Distinction in Television for the 12th Annual Shorty Awards and the Bronze Award for Branded Entertainment & Content for the 2020 Clio Awards.

 Snow Globe: A Breaking Bad Short

-In conjunction with the television premiere of El Camino on AMC, the network released a three-minute short film Snow Globe: A Breaking Bad Short on its official YouTube account on February 16, 2020.
-The short, directed by Eric Schmidt and written by Melissa Ng, stars Jesse Plemons as Todd with Laura Fraser providing her voice as Lydia Rodarte-Quayle.
+In conjunction with the television premiere of El Camino on AMC, the network released a three-minute short film entitled Snow Globe: A Breaking Bad Short on its official YouTube account on February 16, 2020.
+The short, directed by Eric Schmidt and written by Melissa Ng, stars Jesse Plemons as Todd with Laura Fraser voicing her Breaking Bad role Lydia Rodarte-Quayle.
 Taking place at some point before the events of the film, the short features Todd assembling a custom snow globe which includes his and Lydia's likenesses and little floating Stevia packets, as he tries to call her to ask her on a date.
-El Camino previously featured the same snow globe in the scene when Casey inspects Todd's bedroom.
+El Camino featured the same snow globe in the scene when Casey inspects Todd's bedroom.